Modular-topology optimization of structures and mechanisms with free material design and clustering: Results

 \subsection{Messerschmitt-B\"olkow-Blohm beam}

-First, we examine the performance of our scheme for the Messerschmitt-B\"olkow-Blohm (MBB) beam problem, i.e., a simply-supported beam with a vertical unit force at its mid-span.
-The beam is $0.375$ in height and $1.0$ in width, and discretized by $32\times12$ equisized square modules as shown in Fig.~\ref{fig:mbb_bc}.
+First, we examine the performance of our scheme for the Messerschmitt-B\"olkow-Blohm (MBB) beam problem\replace{, i.e., a simply-supported beam with a vertical unit force at its mid-span}{}.
+The beam is $0.375$ in height and $1.0$ in width, and discretized by $32\times12$ equisized square modules as shown in Fig.~\ref{fig:mbb_bc}. \replace{}{The beam is supported along $1/128$-wide segments at the bottom corners of the beam and loaded by a distributed load with the intensity $64$ acting at a $1/64$-wide segment at the top.}